Buur Heybe: History

 Buur Heybe historically served as a key religious and political hub.
 According to oral tradition in the Doi ("red soil") belt, several dynasties were based in the town.
 The Eyle tradition indicates that the area was at various times invaded and occupied by a succession of early Cushitic settlers, the Jidle, Maadanle and Ajuran, whom they each managed to defeat.
 A number of ancient burial sites dated from this pre-Islamic period sit atop the mountain's peak, and are a center of annual pilgrimage (siyaro).
 A trench near the holy places is said to serve as a passage toward heaven (siraad), and as such is off-limits to individuals possessing a nefarious past.
-These burial sites on the mountain's summit were later made into Muslim holy sites in the ensuing Islamic period, including the Owol Qaasing (derived from the Arabic "Abdul Qaasim", one of the names of Prophet Muhammad) and Sheikh Abdulqadir al-Jilaani (named for the founder of the Qadiriyya order).
+These burial sites on the mountain's summit were later made into Muslim holy sites in the ensuing Islamic period, including the Owol Qaasing (derived from the Arabic "Abdul Qaasim", one of the names of Muhammad) and Sheikh Abdulqadir al-Jilaani (named for the founder of the Qadiriyya order).

 Additionally, the area is a center of pottery production.
 The Bur Ecological and Archaeological Project established in 1983 uncovered hundreds of sherds from the site and other rock shelters.
 Oral tradition suggests that the Eyle were the first people to make pottery in Buur Heybe.